gkaissis/deepee/docs/index.md

 An example for the use of `deepee` showcasing all these concepts can be found [here](examples.md).

 # For paper readers
-If you would like to reproduce the experiments from our paper, please switch to the `paper` branch.
+If you would like to reproduce the experiments from our paper, please switch to the `results` branch.
 Instructions for reproduction can be found in the README of the branch.
 # Installation
 You can install deepee with: